dreamportdev/Osdev-Notes/99_Appendices/E_Cross_Compilers.md

 * sphinx-rtd-theme
 * If we want to use the gtk ui, we also need libgtk3-dev

 As usual let's create a new folder called `build_qemu` and move into it.
-The confiure command is:
+The configure command is:

 ```bash
 /path/qemu_src/configure --prefix=$PREFIX --target-list=riscv64-softmmu --enable-gtk --enable-gtk-clipboard --enable-tools --enable-vhost-net